 The second is for those looking to extend the hike a bit.
 For this option, follow the Loyalsock Trail over Ketchum Run and continue hiking it for 10-15 minutes until the Ketchum Run Trail comes into view on your left.

 The trail here is a former road that has become somewhat overgrown.
-Follow this path for roughly half mile until it emerges next to Ketchum Run at the point where you started your off-trail hike.
+Follow this path for roughly a half mile until it emerges next to Ketchum Run at the point where you started your off-trail hike.

 To return to your car, cross Ketchum Run on the bridge and turn right on the Ketchum Run Trail to head upstream for the 10-15 minute walk to your car.